 Relax.
 Do not engage in any stressful activities.
-Do not lift, push or pull anything.
+Do not lift your hands over your head.
+Do not lift anything heavier than a paperback book.
 Take care of no one, and let others tend to you.

 TWO TO SEVEN DAYS FOLLOWING SURGERY